SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 ### What makes this lane different

 This workflow touches **root-managed server files**, so it requires carefully limited `sudo` access for the GitHub runner user.
+See [Sudo model](#9-sudo-model-for-server-config-deploy) and [README — server-config sudoers entries](./README.md#7-add-server-config-sudoers-entries).

 ---